<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Courtroom with extensive use of direct daylighting

-The courtroom pictured below also achieved a high level of natural light and a similarly high level of satisfaction among judges and staff by “borrowing” indirect light from the glass walled lobby at the rear of the courtroom.
+The courtroom pictured below also achieved a high level of natural light and a similarly high level of satisfaction among judges and staff by “borrowing” indirect light from the glass-walled lobby at the rear of the courtroom.

 Natural Light Southern California Courtroom - Fentress inc.

-Courtroom with indirect daylight from lobby
+Courtroom with indirect daylight from the lobby

 A Balance with Natural Light and Security